 Why is this medication prescribed?

-Oxcarbazepine is used alone or in combination with other medications to control certain types of seizures.
+Oxcarbazepine (Trileptal) is used alone or in combination with other medications to control certain types of seizures in adults and children.
+Oxcarbazepine extended-release tablets (Oxtellar XR) are used in combination with other medications to control certain types of seizures in adults and children 6 years of age and older.
 Oxcarbazepine is in a class of medications called anticonvulsants.
 It works by decreasing abnormal electrical activity in the brain.

 How should this medicine be used?

-Oxcarbazepine comes as a tablet and a suspension (liquid) to take by mouth.
-It is usually taken every 12 hours (twice a day) with or without food.
+Oxcarbazepine comes as a tablet, an extended-release tablet, and a suspension (liquid) to take by mouth.
+The tablet and suspension are usually taken every 12 hours (twice a day) with or without food.
+The extended-release tablet is usually taken once a day on an empty stomach, 1 hour before or 2 hours after a meal.
 Take oxcarbazepine at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take oxcarbazepine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Shake the suspension well right before each use to mix the medication evenly.
 Use the oral dosing syringe that came with the medication to withdraw the right amount of suspension from the bottle.
 You can swallow the suspension straight from the syringe or you can mix it with a small glass of water and swallow the mixture.
 Wash the syringe with warm water and allow it to dry thoroughly after use.